joaopmatias/website-source/content/posts/2021-03-28-pandas read csv.md

 ## Signature

 We will only focus a subset of the arguments of `read_csv`.
 They are shown below with their default values.
-Only, the `filepath` is a positional argument.
+Only the `filepath` is a positional argument.

 ```python
 pandas.read_csv(filepath_or_buffer: FilePathOrBuffer,